Lesson 3 of6

 Background of Habakkuk

-Although the Babylonians (Chaldeans) were on the ascent from 626 B.C.E. onward, it is likely that they were not a source of terror for Judeans until they defeat the Egyptians at Carchemish in 605 B.C.E.
-In 597 B.C.E.
-Nebuchadnezzar captured Jerusalem for the first time and deported a portion of its leadership.
+Although the Babylonians (Chaldeans) were on the ascent from 626 BCE onward, it is likely that they were not a source of terror for Judeans until they defeated the Egyptians at Carchemish in 605 BCE.
+In 597 BCE Nebuchadnezzar captured Jerusalem for the first time and deported a portion of its leadership.
 For the next decade the Babylonians remained a threat.
-When Jerusalem and the temple were destroyed by the Babylonians in 587 B.C.E., the threat of destruction became an experienced fact.
-The Babylonians remain a threat, even in the final, edited form of the book.
-Thus, a date between the invasion of 597 and the destruction of 587 is the likely historical period for the origin of the book of Habakkuk.
+When Jerusalem and the Temple were destroyed by the Babylonians in 587 BCE, the threat of destruction became an experienced fact.
+In Habakkuk, the Babylonians remain a threat, even in the final, edited form of the book.
+Thus, a date between the rise of the Babylonians in 605 BCE and the destruction of Jerusalem in 587 is the likely historical period for the origin of the Book of Habakkuk.

 Compounding the difficulty of determining the historical point of composition is the lack of an addressed human audience.
 Habakkuk has a dialogue with God and reports his reaction to the interchange.
 The book does not report any preaching to a contemporary audience, unlike Amos, Hosea, Isaiah, and others.